7 Rules of Aerial Shots

 4. Composition

-Have a good trip (and many great aerial shots)!
+Have a safe trip and many great aerial shots!